 I had a conversation with another parent the other day.
 She mentioned a moment where her daughter spilled a glass of juice.
-Her typical response would have been to yell, to blame, to huff, snort or something like that, she said.
+Her typical response would have been to react… to be impatient, shout, blame, to huff, sigh, snort or something like that, she said.

-This parent saw clearly for the first time that her daughter was fearful and nervous of her…all over a spilled glass of juice.
+This parent saw clearly for the first time that her daughter was fearful and nervous of her mother’s reaction…all over a spilled glass of juice.

 This had an impact on the Mom for a couple reasons.
 She hadn’t realized the degree to which she had been blaming and reprimanding her daughter, but the child’s conditioned response told her all that she needed to know.
 This was not the relationship she wanted to have with her daughter, not even close.